cailinyoung/cyoung-notetaker/README.md

 [Contributors](#Contributors)

 ## Description
-* This app allows users to input notes, edit, and delete.
+* This assignment we were tasked with focusing on routing and express in Node.
+We designed this app to do what the title states.
+Take notes! as well as edit, and delete them.. while having the ones you want stay!

 ## Installation
 * No installations needed.